Alex-Bangu/ash/README.md

 # ash
-Alex SHell, also known as ASH, is a Shell that imitates Bash, created by...    me.
+Alex SHell, also known as ASH, is a Shell that imitates Bash.
+This shell is entirely created by... me.